Code-Institute-Submissions/MDA-TimeBank-App/README.md

 The site is styled with **Bootstrap** and **JQuery** code.
 The Bootstrap grid layout is used to make the application responsive across mobile, tablet and desktop devices.
 The site is designed using a **mobile-first** design and can be viewed [HERE](https://mda-timebank.herokuapp.com/).
 JQuery is employed to provide animations on each of the quiz/challenge pages.

-The information for each challenge is stored in the ```data/challenge.json``` file and rendered onto the templates by passing the json formatted information through the relevant views and rendered onto the corresponding templates.
+The information for each challenge is stored in the ```data/challenge.json``` file and rendered onto the templates by passing the json formatted information through the relevant views and rendered onto the corresponding templates. **AJAX** posts requests are implemented to enable the user to provide their guesses withouth triggering a page refresh.

 Participants scores are recorded in a list and compiled with user information logged at the registration stage of the app - which acts as a gateway to further information.
 These details are stored in a list of dictionaries, per session, in a ```data/user_info``` file.